Murder of Christelle Bancourt: Investigation

-In the meantime, a week after Christelle's disappearance, a human trunk is discovered in a garbage bag in the parking lot of the Carrefour le Merlan hypermarket, about ten kilometers from the "Le Bois Fleuri" home.
+In the meantime, a week after Christelle's disappearance, a human trunk was discovered in a garbage bag in the parking lot of the Carrefour le Merlan hypermarket, about ten kilometers from the "Le Bois Fleuri" home.
 The autopsy shows that the trunk would belong to a girl aged 8 to 10 years: even if Christelle was 12 years old, she was younger than her age.
 Moreover, the young girl would have been raped and sodomized and the butchering allows to affirm that it is a professional who carried out this work.

 The police then go to seek out suspect Christian Marletta.
 After being questioned, he denies being responsible for Christelle's disappearance.
 The police then take him to the morgue to confront him with Christelle's body Back at the Police Station, the police presented him with the garbage bags in which Christelle's trunk was discovered.
 Christian Marletta admits that these trash bags belong to him and confesses to having murdered Christelle.